atelier-cartographique/metrolab/docs/legend.md

 			- lowest (value) / highest (value)

-# 2- Legend as a tool box
-When map belong to current user
+# 2- Legend as a tool box (when map belong to current user)

 	- ##map informations
 		- editable *name* field of the map